Does It Count If You Lose Your Virginity to an Android?

-Does It Count If You Lose Your Virginity to an Android? (アンドロイドは経験人数に入りますか？？, Andoroido wa Keiken Ninzū ni Hairimasu ka??) is a Japanese yuri manga series written and illustrated by Yakinikuteishoku.
-It has been serialized in Ichijinsha's Comic Yuri Hime since July 2021, and is licensed for an English-language release by Seven Seas Entertainment.
-A short-form anime television series adaptation produced by Nyan Pollution-ω- is set to premiere in January 2026.
+Does It Count If You Lose Your Virginity to an Android? (アンドロイドは経験人数に入りますか？？, Andoroido wa Keiken Ninzū ni Hairimasu ka??) is a Japanese manga series written and illustrated by Yakinikuteishoku.
+It was serialized in Ichijinsha's Comic Yuri Hime from July 2021 to December 2025, and is licensed for an English-language release by Seven Seas Entertainment.
+A short-form anime television series adaptation was produced by Nyan Pollution-ω- aired from January to February 2026.

+The story follows a 28-year-old Japanese office worker who is secretly a lonely alcoholic slob.
+During one of her late-night drunken shopping sprees, she attempts to hire a maid online, which turns out to be a sex robot, and her life is turned upside down.

 Synopsis

 Akane Tsuda is a 28-year-old office worker in the planning department of a major electronics manufacturer.
-At her job, she is respected by her co-worker as being well organized and one of the most hard working in their department, but in her personal life, her room is a mess, she has a bad drinking habit, and she has never had a boyfriend.
-One day, in a fit of drunkenness and loneliness, she buys an android for sex, Nadeko.
-Mortified about her purchase upon sobering up the next day, Akane finds she cannot return Nadeko or tell her co-workers as it may cause her to lose her job.
-And so Akane and Nadeko begin an unusual cohabitation.
+At her job, she is respected by her co-workers as being well organized and one of the most hard working in their department, but in her personal life, her room is a mess, she has a bad drinking habit, and she has never had a boyfriend.
+One day, in a fit of drunkenness and loneliness, she buys a sex robot named Nadeshiko.
+Mortified about her purchase upon sobering up the next day, Akane finds she cannot return Nadeshiko or tell her co-workers as it may cause her to lose her job.
+And so Akane and Nadeshiko begin an unusual cohabitation.